vatesfr/xen-orchestra/docs/docs/xo5/metadata_backup.md

 where a fresh install from the current ISO is usually several XAPI releases ahead of the backup.

-The backup itself records the version it was taken from, in its `XAPI_Build` field.
+The backup records the XAPI version it was created with in its `XAPI_Build` field.

-To restore onto a rebuilt host:
+To restore a backup onto a rebuilt host:

 1. Reinstall XCP-ng.
 2. Bring the host to the XAPI level the backup was taken at.
 If the backup is at the XAPI